agentydragon/agentydragon.github.io/posts/2015-02-01-testing-testing.markdown

 on how to use it.
 I'll just try to get it running without breaking everything.
-If all goes well, it will eventually force me to learn my homeomorphic endofunctors, abadon inferior software development practices like imperative programming, and eventually archieve enlightenment.
+If all goes well, it will eventually force me to learn my homeomorphic endofunctors, abadon inferior software development practices like imperative programming, and archieve enlightenment.

 <blockquote>"Real men just upload their important stuff on ftp, and
 let the rest of the world mirror it!" --